nmstate/nmstate.github.io/user/install.md

 ### Developer Branch
-We have copr repos which automatically build whenever a patch goes into git master branch.
+We have copr repos which automatically build whenever a patch goes into git base branch.
 Only for develop use.

  * Fedora 31+, CentOS/RHEL 8